pmcgrenery/WxBrief/README.md

 - Cons:
     - To get a METAR and a TAF for an airport you must go to two different parts of the website.
     - Cumbersome site on large screens -> Using the scroll on the mouse scrolls the page and zooms the map at the same time.
-    - Extremely difficult to use on mobile devices.
+    - Very difficult to use on mobile devices.

 [Avia Weather](https://play.google.com/store/apps/details?id=com.mytowntonight.aviationweather&hl=en&gl=US)